Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: Discussion

 In this work, we addressed a critical gap in AI-driven scientific research: the absence of systematic verification and correction mechanisms for LLM-generated results at both the programming and scientific levels.
 We introduced PhysVEC, a multi-agent AI physicist framework that moves beyond conventional ReAct paradigms by comprehensively diagnosing failures at each stage and applying error corrections accordingly.
 By enforcing a structured script, PhysVEC conducts unit tests, integration tests, rubric tests, physical assertion tests, and convergence tests throughout the pipeline.
 Leveraging the verification suite described above, PhysVEC achieves automated error correction that substantially improves both the executability and physical validity of the scripts, while providing interpretable evidence.

-We curated QMB100, to our knowledge the first end-to-end research-level quantum many-body physics benchmark dataset comprising $100$ tasks drawn directly from $21$ high impact articles.
-Unlike prior benchmarks based on human-curated or pre-digested problems, QMB100 is grounded in original research articles and requires challenging simulations in realistic research settings.
-We evaluated four frontier LLMs (\texttt{GPT-5.1}, \texttt{Gemini 2.5 Flash}, \texttt{Qwen3-Max}, and \texttt{Claude Sonnet 4}) on QMB100.
+We curated QMP-Bench, to our knowledge the first end-to-end research-level quantum many-body physics benchmark dataset comprising $100$ tasks drawn directly from $21$ high impact articles.
+Unlike prior benchmarks based on human-curated or pre-digested problems, QMP-Bench is grounded in original research articles and requires challenging simulations in realistic research settings.
+We evaluated four frontier LLMs (\texttt{GPT-5.1}, \texttt{Gemini 2.5 Flash}, \texttt{Qwen3-Max}, and \texttt{Claude Sonnet 4}) on QMP-Bench.
 PhysVEC with verification and error-correction design produces faithful and interpretable physical results, outperforming all the baseline methods.

 There are several important open questions for future research.
-First, while programming tests can already be scaled up readily, scientific tests still rely on human expertise, namely the manual construction of rubrics and physical assertions.
-Automatically synthesizing such verification specifications is an important next step.
-Second, although scientific tests can identify multiple physical inconsistencies, current LLMs still lack sufficient domain expertise and self-reflection, and may fail to correct underlying errors even after multiple iterations, such as subtle inaccuracies in Hamiltonian constructions.
+First, scientific tests still rely on human expertise.
+Automatically synthesizing rubrics and physical assertions is an important next step.
+Second, current LLMs still lack sufficient domain expertise and self-reflection, and may fail to correct underlying errors even after multiple verification iterations, such as subtle inaccuracies in Hamiltonian constructions.
 Third, an AI physicist should be capable of autonomously generating novel physical hypotheses and proposing reasonable predictions, moving toward truly end-to-end autonomous scientific discovery.
 The further development of PhysVEC will provide a principled and scalable framework for autonomous, reliable, and interpretable scientific discovery.